 The Water Framework Directive was adopted in 2000 and requires the preparation of a management plan for all waters in an area called a River Basin District.
 Athy is located in the South Eastern River Basin District.
-The Directive's main aim is to maintain all water bodies, rivers, lakes, groundwater and estuaries at high status, to prevent deterioration in the existing status of water, and to achieve at least "good status" in relation to all waters by 2015.
+The Directive's main aim is to maintain all water bodies, rivers, lakes, groundwater and estuaries at high status. to prevent deterioration in the existing status of water, and to achieve at least "good status" in relation to all waters by 2015.
 The River Basin Management Plan describes in detail the status of all waters and protected areas.
 A programme of measures will be put in place to provide the works necessary to bring water bodies to good quality status.
-These measures have informed the preparation of this Draft Plan.
+These measures have informed the preparation of the Plan.

-5.4.9 Draft Kildare County Development Plan 2011-2017
+5.4.9 Kildare County Development Plan 20112017

-The Draft Kildare County Development Plan 2011-2017 due for adoption in April 2011 has been prepared having regard to the NSS, the RPGs and various Government guidelines.
+The Kildare County Development Plan 2011-2017 has been prepared having regard to the NSS, the RPGs and various Government guidelines.
 It sets out the context for future development in County Kildare and includes a core strategy, development objectives, a settlement hierarchy, and policies for the protection of the environment.